 The joist work, the underside of the floor plywood, electrical wires, ductwork, everything except the light fixtures.
 I’d definitely recommend white paint for this.
 When you walk into a basement that has this done, you often don’t even realize that the ceiling is not actually finished.
 Your eye isn’t drawn to the ceiling, and it’s all white like any other finished ceiling.

 It’s a great way to get a finished look on a budget.
 You’re going to want to make sure you have some plastic sheets to hang on the walls and drop sheets or plastic to put on the floor to make sure that you’re only getting paint where you want it.

 (Ready to tackle a renovation?
 Use our free home renovation budget template to see what it will cost you)

 Install/paint a feature wall:

-Either way this can add a really great dimension to the room.
+Either way this can add a really great dimension to the rooms in your house.
 You can also consider using barn board or some other type of material, depending on the look you’re after.

 If you’re painting the wall, one tool that’s a lifesaver, for this or pretty much any paint job is the Shur-line edging tool.
 Its designed to make a perfect straight edge when going up against the ceiling, other walls or trim work.